klahrich/chiefhustler/content/posts/aep.md

 categories: ["stocks"]
 ---

-_Disclaimer: I am long this stock._
+_Disclaimer: As of the date of writing this post, I am long the stock discussed here.
+This is not investment advice, and is intended for education purposes only.
+Please do your own due diligence._

 The stock ticker is $AEP.V.
 The company builds and sells manufactured roof trusses and other engineered building products.
 Here is a summary of the company's financials: